johnowl/owl-toggle/README.md

 ## What is a feature toggle?

-It's a way to turn on and off certains portion of your code.
+It's a way to turn on and off certains portions of your code.
 In real life it can be an `if` expression to check a flag, if it returns `true` you do something and if it returns `false` you do something else.
 This project is were you store your flags, but it's not just that, you can write complex rules based on variables that are stored here too!

 ## Managing feature toggles